 Years ago I had a client losing weight but hit a plateau.
 She was frustrated her weight loss had come to a halt.
-On several occasions I had asked her to keep track of her food so I could help identify where she might need to make modifications.
-She was very resistant to keeping a log—too busy, always forgot etc. At one appointment she said to me, “You know, I eat different when I write it down.”
+On several occasions, I had asked her to keep a food journal to keep track of her food so I could help identify where she might need to make modifications.
+She was very resistant to keeping a log—too busy, always forgot, etc. At one appointment she said to me, “You know, I eat different when I write it down.”

 I let that statement sink in for a moment and it didn’t take long for her to start laughing.
-She realized, that’s the point right?
+She realized that’s the point right?
 Indeed.
 It is.
-And eating different in a positive way.
+And eating differently in a positive way.

 Awareness is the first step to change

 Registered dietitian nutritionist Rosanne Rust, wrote her book Calorie Counter Journal for Dummies because “I really wanted to write a tool to help people become more aware of what they are eating so they can set better goals for their personal health.
 We know keeping track of what you eat really helps.
 You become aware and it helps get you to the next point to make those changes to your diet.”

 Rosanne continued, “When we write down what we eat and not just how much but where we are eating, how we are eating, what our hunger levels might be, and what kind of mood we are in, we get a sense of where changes need to occur.
 We give very specific directions to help people understand the whole picture of not just how many calories they consume but the environment they are eating in.”

 What we eat is influenced by much more than hunger.
 Environment—the sight, thought, aroma, who you’re eating with, availability and convenience of food has an impact.
 So important not just what you are eating but also how your mood and everything affects you.
 Think of aroma marketing.
 Have you ever been in a mall, just eaten lunch but suddenly been lured to buy a freshly baked gooey treat?
 Gotcha!
 That was no accident.